Frequently asked questions

 Does the University run a Green Week?

-Environment and Social Justice (ESJ) week runs every year, for a week in term two.
+Sustainability week runs every year, for a week in term two.
 The week typically involves a variety of activities, including film screenings, competitions, information stalls and live music fundraisers.
 Both the ESJ network of societies and the University's Sustainability team deliver events in the week.
-Read the ESJ week programme 2017
+Find out about what happened in 2019 on the Facebook event

 and keep an eye on our webpages and social media for information on the week in term two.